Here's just a sample of the clients Janet has worked with in recent years

 The JR McKenzie Trust is an incredible charitable Trust set up in 1940 by Sir John McKenzie, and continued by his family.
 It has a 70-year history of helping to build stronger communities.

 Janet has been fortunate to have managed two significant projects for the Trust - See Here, and the Peter McKenzie Project.
+The Peter McKenzie Project is focused on helping more families in Aotearoa flourish and involves spending down $17 million over up to 20 years to achieve this using systems change approaches.

 "Janet got her head around a complex task very quickly, and produced a cogent and convincing report that not only gave us a clear direction, but also assured us that we had been right to choose her.
 Her high quality analysis, relationship and communication skills, and passion to contribute to positive social causes were all evident..."